Adi-iitd/Super-Convergence-of-Neural-Nets/README.md

 *We will start with LR Range test that helps you find the maximum Learning rate, which you can use to train your model (most important hyper-parameter).
 Then we will run Grid Search CV for the remaining parameters (weight decay & dropout) to find their best values.*

 ### Learning_Rate Finder
-This technique to find max learning rate was first introduced by a great researcher Leslie Smith in his [paper](https://arxiv.org/pdf/1506.01186.pdf), which goes into much more detail of about the benefits of the use of Cyclical learning rate and Cyclical momentum.
+It was **Leslie Smith** who first introduced this technique to find max learning in his [paper](https://arxiv.org/pdf/1506.01186.pdf), which goes into much more detail, of about the benefits of the use of Cyclical learning rate and Cyclical momentum.
 We start the pre-training with a pretty small learning rate and then increase it linearly (or exponentially) throughout the run.
 This provides an overview of how well we can train the network over a range of learning rate.
 With a small learning rate, the network begins to converge and, as the learning rate increases, it eventually becomes too large and causes the test accuracy/loss to diverge suddenly.

 ![5](https://user-images.githubusercontent.com/41862477/49628813-67091480-fa0c-11e8-9667-35e5763be8a5.JPG)
 ![4](https://user-images.githubusercontent.com/41862477/49628812-67091480-fa0c-11e8-9455-c74432bc0a59.JPG)